adkwn1/aoc/README.md

 # Advent of Code Utility
-This is a Python utility to create a workspace for an [Advent of Code](https://adventofcode.com/2025/about) problem.
+This is a Python utility to create a workspace for [Advent of Code](https://adventofcode.com/2025/about) problems.

 ## Usage
 1. Clone this repository.